+And this is only the beginning: AI-driven fraud could to balloon to $40 billion by 2027 in the US, with year-on-year growth of more than 30%.
 Yet many fraud systems still treat each case as a standalone event, and this approach no longer works.
 What businesses need is a way to find the hidden threads that connect seemingly unrelated actions and pull on them until the entire fraud operation unravels.

-What Is Network Risk Scoring in Fraud Detection?
+What Is Network Analysis in Fraud Detection?

 Fraud networks rely on scale and coordination.
 They use a mix of synthetic identities, compromised data and reused infrastructure to slip past traditional checks.
 These tactics are designed to scatter signals and avoid detection by making each account look like a separate, low-risk user.